c-russell-II/TravellerCharacterCreation/README.md

 # CGR - II's Traveller Character Generator!

+IMPORTANT:

+I am midway through a conversion to typescript with this most recent, highly delayed commit.
+The conversion itself is largely complete, but there were a number of breaking changes introduced that will, in all likelihood, result in some temporary downtime.
+Sorry about that!

 Started out as what I thought would be a straightforward portfolio project, this has spiralled into something larger than I expected.

 Built from the ground up using Mongoose Traveller 2e rules, I aimed to capture as many of the relevant mechanics to character creation as I could, short of mailing you a physical set of dice.